TritonDataCenter/containerpilot/README.md

 ## Contributing

 Please report any issues you encounter with ContainerPilot or its documentation by [opening a Github issue](https://github.com/joyent/containerpilot/issues).
 Roadmap items will be maintained as [enhancements](https://github.com/joyent/containerpilot/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
 PRs are welcome on any issue.

+Details about contributing to documentation are in [documentation/CONTRIBUTING.md](https://github.com/joyent/containerpilot/blob/master/documentation/CONTRIBUTING.md)